gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 the condition is true.

-The example continually asks the user to have a guess at the secret word until the users guesses the correct answer (Banana).
+The example continually asks the user to have a guess at the secret word until the user guesses the correct answer (Banana).

 The pupils should be able to use logical reasoning to work out what the program does when the user types "Goldfish" or "Banana" on their first guess.
-They should also be able to work out what happens if the type "Goldfish", "Shark" and "Banana" on successive guesses.
+They should also be able to work out what happens if they type "Goldfish", "Shark" and "Banana" on successive guesses.

 Ask the pupils to write down the programs output for each guess.